BeatrizInGitHub/NormalDistributionTests/README.md

 ## Transformations

-If your data does not appear to be normally distributed, you can see how applying square-root, cube-root and logarithmic transformations impacts the tests/visualizations.
+If your data does not appear to be normally distributed, you can see how applying root^2, root^3 and logarithmic transformations impact the tests/visualizations.